reema-dass26/assignment_1/README.md

 #Deep Learning for Visual computing

-Implementation of Resent model
+-Implementation of Resent model
-Implementation of CNN model
+-Implementation of CNN model
-Implementation of VIT model and exploration
+-Implementation of VIT model and exploration